chc-comp/chc-comp.github.io/2018/rules.md

 where the sum is over all benchmarks in the division.
 Let $$N$$ be the total number of benchmarks in the division.

-For main track and unsat-core track divisions, we will separately compute the weighted sum of all raw scores:
+For the main track, we will separately compute the weighted sum of all raw scores:

 $$
 \sum_{b} \alpha'_b \cdot (e_b \cdot N, n_b \cdot N, w_b, c_b)